Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Related Work

 \section{Related Work}

 Recently, some research has focused on investigating how the order of in-context examples affects in-context learning. \citet{Lu2021FantasticallyOP} proposed that the order of the demonstrations has a significant impact on the performance of in-context learning and the optimal order is model-dependent and not transferable across different models. \citet{Liu2023LostIT} proposed that ICL achieves optimal performance when the relevant information is positioned at the beginning or end of the demonstrations.
-The performance notably degrades when models are required to retrieve relevant information from the middle of long contexts.
+The performance notably degrades when models are required to retrieve relevant information from the middle of long contexts. \citet{Bertsch2024InContextLW, Agarwal2024ManyShotIL} explore the order sensitivity of in-context examples in the scenario of many-shot in-context learning, where the demonstrations contain hundreds or even thousands of in-context examples. \citet{Agarwal2024ManyShotIL} observes that LLMs still exhibit significant order sensitivity of in-context examples and \citet{Bertsch2024InContextLW} proposes that as the number of in-context examples increases, the order sensitivity decreases.

-Therefore, numerous research efforts focus on finding the best permutations of in-context examples. \citet{Wu2022SelfAdaptiveIL} proposed a ranking algorithm based on the perspective of compression. \hq{The assumption is that a well-organized arrangement of in-context examples can effectively compress test samples without sacrificing any information.} \citet{Li2023FindingSE} propose a diversity-guided example search method that iteratively refines and assesses chosen example permutations to identify the optimal permutation. \citet{Scarlatos2023RetICLSR,Zhang2022ActiveES} regarded in-context example selection as a sequential decision-making problem and applied reinforcement learning to solve it.
+Therefore, numerous research efforts focus on finding the best permutations of in-context examples. \citet{Wu2022SelfAdaptiveIL} proposed a ranking algorithm based on the perspective of compression.
+The assumption is that a well-organized arrangement of in-context examples can effectively compress test samples without sacrificing any information. \citet{Li2023FindingSE} propose a diversity-guided example search method that iteratively refines and assesses chosen example permutations to identify the optimal permutation. \citet{Scarlatos2023RetICLSR,Zhang2022ActiveES} regarded in-context example selection as a sequential decision-making problem and applied reinforcement learning to solve it.
 However, these studies are mainly focused on CausalLMs and do not delve into the causes behind order sensitivity.